Table of Contents

-To create a Workflow from a SOP Template, all you need to do is click the green button shown below.
+To create a Workflow from a SOP Template, all you need to do is click the + New Workflow button.

 Once that button is clicked, you will be asked to give the Workflow a name, and once you do that, you’ll be taken to the Workflow itself.